tmfarrell/tmfarrell.github.io/_posts/2019-11-16-compentence_over_comprehension.md

 black boxes (e.g. cars, again your own brain, etc.).

 And I don't think this is such a bad thing.
 My point here is this: when it comes down to it, what matters most is competency, that things work.
 Not how they work, or understanding why they work.
-This is why compentence is better than comprehension 100% of the time.
 If you need your car fixed, you hire a mechanic, not a physicist.

-## Value Added By Comprehension Requires Competence
+## Comprehension Requires Competence

-That's not to completely do away with comprehension, that would be silly.
-Science is comprehension and obviously that's not something we want to do away with.
-Comprehension does a lot to offer as well, but it's at higher levels of value, it's more difficult and importantly it requires competence.
+That doesn't mean we should completely do away with comprehension.

+Science is comprehension and that's obviously not something we want to do away with at all.
+Comprehension can be very valuable, even though it's more difficult.
+Once we've developed a new technology, we gain a deeper understanding to optimize and take it to the next level.

+One thing to remember though: competence is a typically a prerequisite for understanding.

-Part of the reason why great athletes or artists aren't always the best coaches or teachers is because they're too steeped in competence, too reliant on their intuition and can't seem to develop (because they never needed to develop) good ways of communicating that competence to others.
+Part of the reason why great athletes/ artists aren't always the best coaches/ teachers is because they're too steeped in competence, too reliant on their intuition and never needed to develop ways of communicating that competence to others.
 The best coaches many times come from subpar athletes that love the game and dedicate time to *studying* it, rather than *playing* it.

-Great coaches make for great teams, and dynasties.
-There would be no Patriots without Belichick (comprehension).
-However, equally true, there would also be no Patriots without Brady (competence).
+No doubt great coaches make great teams.
+There would be no Patriots dynasty without Belichick (comprehension).
+However, even more true, there would also be no Patriots dynasty without Brady (competence).
+Competence is execution; comprehension is strategy.

-You can't play the game without the players, the coaches just add another level at which to be great.
+This is why competence > comprehension.
+You can't play the game without the players.
+You can't win without executing.

-Which brings us to what competence is: competence is execution, is the physical work or product produced.
-The quality of the output, which using metrics over time can be quantified, is the mark of the level of competency.
-Competency speaks in concrete terms by way of capability (physical, in the case of sport) and in results.
+Competency speaks in concrete terms, in execution and in results.
 Comprehension doesn't speak concretely, it speaks in abstractions.

-Given these facts, although comprehension can add value at higher levels--think great coach building a great team--preference goes to competence.
-There would be no game without players playing it, part of a great coach's job is ensuring the team's competence.
-At the highest levels of performance, strong conprehension is necessary but it simply can't exist without competency.
+It can't actually play the game.